Retopology | What is Retopology? | Autodesk

 How to buy

-Retopology is a process in 3D modelling in which the topology (US site) – the arrangement of vertices, edges and faces in a 3D mesh – is optimised or reworked to create a more efficient 3D model.
+Retopology is a process in 3D modeling in which the topology—the arrangement of vertices, edges, and faces in a 3D mesh—is optimized or reworked to create a more efficient 3D model.

-Retopology typically occurs in the later stages of a 3D-modelling project, after creating a highly detailed model.
-It involves optimising and refining the mesh structure to improve efficiency and prepare the model for animation, real-time rendering or other downstream processes.
+Retopology typically occurs in the later stages of a 3D-modeling project, after creating a highly detailed model.
+It involves optimizing and refining the mesh structure to improve efficiency and prepare the model for animation, real-time rendering, or other downstream processes.
 This step ensures that the model’s topology is clean and well-suited for deformation and UV mapping while preserving the intricate details obtained during the sculpting and detailing phases.

-Retopology simplifies a 3D mesh while preserving important details, ensuring proper edge flow for animation (US site) and facilitating UV mapping for texturing.
+Retopology simplifies a 3D mesh while preserving important details, ensuring proper edge flow for animation and facilitating UV mapping for texturing.

-Manual retopology involves restructuring a 3D model’s mesh by hand, which allows precise control over vertex placement and detail preservation, making it ideal for complex models and particularly those intended for animation.
+Manual retopology involves restructuring a 3D model’s mesh by hand, which allows precise control over vertex placement and detail preservation, making it ideal for complex models, particularly those intended for animation.

 Some tools provide a semiautomatic approach, allowing artists to guide the automated process and strike a balance between control and efficiency.
 The choice between manual and automatic methods depends on the project’s specific requirements and time constraints.